Is a low-carb or keto diet right for you?

 How low to go for weight loss?

 No clinical studies as yet have compared low-carb to keto diets to determine which approach is better for weight loss.
-Clinical experience and opinion favor a keto diet for faster results.
-14 However, in most people a low-carb approach may also lead to weight loss, although usually not as dramatically.
+Clinical experience and opinion favor greater carbohydrate reduction for faster results.15

 Where to start: For more information on losing weight with a keto or low-carb diet, see our guide: